 The WUN Public Health Global Challenge emphasizes a life-course approach to opportunities for addressing non-communicable diseases especially in low and middle income countries and transitioning populations but also in developed societies where there are social disparities in risk.

 Responding to Climate Change

-The WUN Global Challenge on Responding to Climate Change encapsulates a number of innovative research projects that address scientific, cultural, health and social issues.
+The WUN Global Challenge on Responding to Climate Change is focussed primarily on food and environment security and encapsulates a number of innovative research projects that address scientific, cultural, health and social issues.
 Changes to our climate are leading to environmental changes, food and water shortages, and population displacement and migration.
 Collaborative and multi-disciplinary research programs are a crucial component of our response to these emerging problems, and experts from across the globe need to work together to explore sustainable approaches to how we can best adapt to a changing climate.